Alex-Linhares/Fluid-Concepts-Framework/README.md

   seen, but not all that the perl version did).
 A short video of the Perl version can be found here: http://www.youtube.com/watch?v=2KWtRUg8kL8.
 The dissertation is here: http://www.amahabal.com/files/Seqsee--doublesided.pdf

+#Linhares comments below:

+  These comments are being made **prior** to studying Mahabal's code.
+Python has such enormous flexibility that almost every architectural design decision can be brought about by iterators, decorators, generators, lambda, etc.  See: https://www.youtube.com/watch?v=7lmCu8wz8ro.
+As I study *how to think about Fluid Intelligence pythonically* and aquire my own grasping of what fits where, I'll **then** look at Mahaba's code.

+  In the meantime, I'll post some thoughts in here---they may eventually turn out to be useful in documenting the framework.